Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_creation/guide.en-gb.md

 | Quality of service   | NSX-T Default Segment Profile             | NSX-T Default Segment Profile               |
 | Segment Security     | NSX-T Default Segment Profile             | `ovh-default-dhcp-security-segment-profile` |

+> [!warning]
-> **Tip:** Promiscuous and DHCP profiles must be set manually after the network is created if required.
+> Promiscuous and DHCP profiles must be set manually after the network is created if required.

 Do a final check of the settings, then click `FINISH`.